accessibilitywars/aw2-builds/docs/index.md

 # Accessibility Wars 2

-This site is a proof-of-concept to hosting the LI builds resposity for the Accessibility Wars 2 community.
+This site is a proof-of-concept to hosting the LI builds respository for the Accessibility Wars 2 community.

 ## Builds